Nadeem-Akhter1/Co2-Emission-Dashboard/README.md

 Deployment:

 The Dash web application is run locally in debug mode for testing and development.
 For production use, the application could be deployed on a web server or cloud platform.

+# Dataset
+I have taken this dataset from: https://github.com/owid/co2-data